WP Simple Pay Blog

 Stripe Tutorials, Tips, and Resources for WordPress to Accept Payments

-How to Accept Donation Payments Online With WordPress
+How to Accept Donation Payments Online with WordPress (2025 Update)

 Last updated on

-If you need to accept donations easily and securely online with credit cards, then the best solution is WP Simple Pay linked with Stripe.
+If you need to accept donations easily and securely online with credit cards, the best solution is WP Simple Pay, the #1 Stripe payments plugin for WordPress.

 Remove the additional 3% fee!